CalvinHartwell/getting-started-with-kylo/chapter2/section2.md

 ![Local Image](/images/hdp-ambari-registered.PNG)

-In theory you can install every available service, but I decided to opt for: HDFS, YARN + MapReduce2, Tez, Hive, HBase, Pig, Sqoop, Oozie, ZooKeeper, Flume, Ambari Infra, Ambari Metrics, Kafka, SmartSense, Spark, Spark2, Slider.
+In theory you can install every available service, but I decided to opt for: HDFS, YARN + MapReduce2, Tez, Hive, HBase, Pig, Oozie, ZooKeeper, Ambari Infra, Ambari Metrics, SmartSense, Spark, Spark2, Slider.
 Hit next when you've finished making your choices.
 Unfortunately we will not cover what every services does in Hadoop in the course of this book:

 ![Local Image](/images/hdp-ambari-services.PNG)